 Colombia: Use Crowd Sourcing Technology to Track Crime and Corruption

-Lovler has created guides to teach citizens how to use these maps.
+Lovler created guides to teach citizens how to use these maps.
 During the October 2011 election, she helped El Tiempo use a map created by electoral monitors to collect citizens’ reports on voting irregularities.
 El Tiempo produced almost 20 stories documenting complaints of electoral fraud.